interaktivgmbh/interaktiv.alttextgenerator/README.md

 in the default user prompt.
 If you specify `{language}` inside your user prompt, it will be replaced with the site language internally.
-If you wish to use a specific language for the alt texts, you can leave out `{language}` and specify your own language directly in the user prompt.
+If you wish to use a specific language for the alt texts, you can leave out `{language}` and specify your own language directly inside the user prompt.

 ### Blacklisting paths